shannonturner/budgie-cam/README.md

 * [Raspberry Pi Model B+ / Pi 2 / Pi 3 Case Lid - Yellow: $3](https://www.adafruit.com/product/2245)
 * [Pi Model B+ / Pi 2 / Pi 3 Case Base - Green: $5](https://www.adafruit.com/product/2251)
 * Optional but recommended: [Flex Cable for Raspberry Pi Camera or Display - 300mm / 12": $2](https://www.adafruit.com/product/1648)
+* Optional if you want to record audio: [USB Microphone: $6](https://www.adafruit.com/product/3367)

 ### Shopping notes:
 * Depending on your cage and home setup, you may want to choose a different length of flex cable for the Raspberry Pi camera.
 Note that the longer your cable, the more likely you are to have degraded picture quality.
 Shorter cables are better here.
 It's a tradeoff between ease of mounting and picture quality.
 * Not included: a way to mount the Pi to your cage or fasten the camera to the cage.
-Get creative!
+I use Scotch mini velcro squares to mount both my Pi and my Camera to the cage and they work very well, but get creative!
+* The USB Microphone I bought didn't fit very well into any of the USB ports I had and I wasn't sure it was in correctly, but it does record audio.
 * For best results and maximum style, choose a Raspberry Pi case color that matches your budgie's coloration

 ### How to set up Budgie Cam to run on your Raspberry Pi